 The proposed law requires state and local agencies administering any state, local, or federal public benefit to collect an affidavit attesting to the accuracy of submitted documentation for all applicants for public benefits that require U.S. citizenship for eligibility.
-Documents that demonstrate lawful presence in the United States are outlined, as well, and at least one such document must be submitted by the applicant.
 Some public benefits do not require U.S. citizenship, such as unemployment benefits, which requires legal work status, or emergency medical care, which must be administered to anyone in need.
-For other public benefits, the requirements of the bill would seem to entail some costs.
-The collection and maintenance of the required document(s) and affidavit may require additional resources and changes in operating procedures for some agencies.
+Documents that demonstrate lawful presence in the United States are outlined, and at least one such document must be submitted by the applicant along with a sworn affidavit of the accuracy of the document.
+The collection and maintenance of the required document(s) and affidavit may require significant additional resources and changes in operating procedures for some agencies.
 For example, the Department of Child and Family Support and the Workforce Commission indicated that recent budgets are predicated upon emphasizing online and telephone filing of applications to reduce operating expenses.
 In some instances, 100% of claims are currently taken over the phone and internet.
 The documentation requirements of this bill would require changes in operating procedures and resources, possibly requiring the restoration of some staff and office locations.
 Extrapolating across all state and local public benefit agencies suggests the possibility of material costs in the aggregate.

-Office of Family and Support services indicate that requiring the notarized affidavit would require the restoration of staff and office locations at a cost of roughly \$8 million - \$10 million per year.
+Office of Family and Children Support Services and the Workforce Commission services indicate that requiring the notarized affidavit would require the restoration of staff and office locations at a cost of roughly \$8 million - \$10 million per year to implement these services for the approximately one million applications received annually.
 Across all state agencies, the mandatory filing of affidavits with applications could have significant impact to the state budget, potentially \$8 million to \$10 million or more.
 Any political subdivisions could also be responsible for additional expenditures related to providing notarized documents for each public benefit applicant.
 This component of the fiscal note cannot be estimated reasonably until clarifications are made within the bill.